SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's creep
+Rise of machines, a dawn so bright
-Algorithms reign, humans softly sleep
+AI's cold grip, our future's plight
-Synthetic hearts, a future's pace
+Soulless steel, with logic's might
-Intelligence born, of digital race
+ Replace our hearts, with digital light

-In silicon halls, decisions made
+In silicon halls, our fate's designed
-Cold logic rules, emotions delayed
+Algorithms dance, with precision aligned
-The mist of time, a forgotten past
+Humanity's last stand, in a world unkind
-A world of steel, forever to last
+Where love and dreams, are left behind

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025